JosephM101/Force-Windows-11-Install/README.md

 **I am also developing a command-line interface tool for UUP Dump, so that you can download the latest update package for a given channel, and generate an installable ISO for use with this script.
 Using just a single command.
 Requires Python 3 and the `requests` module.
 You can check out the project [here](https://github.com/JosephM101/uupdump_cli#one-line-run).**

 ### Extras:
 Looking for some Windows 11 hacks?
-I have some scripts uploaded on [another repository](https://github.com/JosephM101/Windows11_Mods).
+I have some mod scripts uploaded on [another repository](https://github.com/JosephM101/Windows11_Mods).

 ------